onwardplatforms/agent-runtime-poc/README.md

 ## Developer Documentation

-For technical details about agent invocation, see [DEVELOPER.md](DEVELOPER.md).
+For technical details about the architecture and implementation, see:
+- [ARCHITECTURE.md](ARCHITECTURE.md) - System architecture and component details
+- [DEVELOPER.md](DEVELOPER.md) - Technical flows and implementation information

 ## Agent Runtime Implementation